 Background: Earned her MS and PhD in Biostatistics from the University of Colorado Anschutz Medical Campus.
 Years of experience analyzing large cohort studies using survival and longitudinal analyses to identify risk factors associated with development of disease.
 Prior research includes the application of restricted cubic spline functions to identify and model time-varying hazard ratios in survival models, and evaluation of statistical tests for indirect effects with binary outcome variables.

-Sarah Schmiege, PhD - Assistant Professor
+Sarah Schmiege, PhD - Associate Professor

 Expertise: Statistical consulting, structural equation modeling, longitudinal and multilevel data analysis, health psychology.